appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/docker/migrate.md

 ---
-description: >-
+description: This guide will help you migrate your Appsmith instance running on the old stack (multiple containers), to the new stack (single container).
-  This guide will help you migrate your Appsmith instance running on the old stack (multiple containers), to the new stack (single container).
+title: Docker
 ---

-# Migrate from Multi-Container Setup
+# Migrate from Multi-Container Setup (Docker)

 Let's say your current Appsmith instance is located in the folder `~/appsmith-old`, and you'd like the new setup to be at `~/appsmith-new`.
 (These are just example folder names, please use what you prefer.)